jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Modeling.rst

 Bellow are data, the data were identified to be composed of two types of components :

 1. Low Q scattering of some size distribution of highly asymmetric particles with two Guinier areas ~ 0.0003 and 0.004 A\ :sup:`-1` connected by power law slope.
-This system may be fitable by size distribution but it was found easier to fit by two-levels Unified fit.
+This system may be fit-able by size distribution but it was found easier to fit by two-levels Unified fit.

 2. Two diffraction peaks Q ~ 0.025 and 0.07 A\ :sup:`-1`